ajcampbell1333/LBEAST_Unreal/FirmwareExamples/GunshipExperience/README.md

 - ✅ **Safety Checks:** Continuous monitoring of limits during motion
 - ✅ **E-Stop Smoothing:** Gradual deceleration when emergency stop is activated
 - ✅ **Auto-Calibrate Mode:** Automatic return to neutral after timeout (configurable)
+- ⚠️ **Rip Cord Safety:** Power cable from battery to LBUS must use a coiled stretch cable to support lift extension.
+A rip cord must be calibrated shorter than the full cable extension and wired into the E-STOP circuit.
+If software attempts to send the lift too high, the rip cord activates E-STOP before the cable reaches full extension, preventing damage to the power connection.

 ---